 Basque cheesecake doesn't have a base or some cookie crust typical for traditional cheesecake.

-Unlike a regular cheesecake, the Basque cheesecake is a crustless, light, and airy treat that is typically unflavored and baked until burnt at high oven temperature without a water bath.
+The main difference is that the Basque cheesecake is a crustless, light, and airy treat that is typically unflavored and baked until burnt at high oven temperature without a water bath.

 This cheesecake is not gluten-free since it contains a bit of flour.
 To make gluten-free burnt Basque cheesecake, replace regular flour with rice flour or cornstarch.